-The digital business also registered similar momentum, launching a new website in January, including optimisation for smartphones and tablets, a bespoke ‘gift creator’ service and better integration of the tasting club subscription service.
+The digital business also registered similar momentum, launching a new website in January, including optimisation for smartphones and tablets, a bespoke ‘gift creator’ service for delivered gifts and better integration of the tasting club subscription service.

 Hotel Chocolat said trading since December continued to be in line with management’s expectations.

 CEO Angus Thirlwell added: “The growing strength of the Hotel Chocolat brand has enabled us to perform well.
 Our seasonal ranges included many new innovations and our cafe drinks offer adds a new dimension to our experience.

 “Being a UK manufacturer gave us the flexibility to maintain good stock availability right up to the end of the season.
 I would like to thank the whole team for their energy, enthusiasm and tireless commitment to delivering on our plans.”

 Hotel Chocolat will announce results for the six months ended 25 December 2016 on 22 February 2017.

 Despite the strong Christmas trading, shares are down 1.4% to 291p.